 Multi ShadeWorks the same as Shade but uses more than a single gradient at a time.
 It only works for gradients that are set up for multi shade paint mode.
 Because you might want to have gradients that are not touched by the multi shade you must enable a gradient that may be used.
 Just go to the gradient editor and activate multi shade paint mode for the gradients that may be used for this paint mode.

-Paint single ColorDraws using current foreground color regardless if the brush has more than one color.
+Paint single ColorDraws using current first color regardless if the brush has more than one color.

 SmearSmears the colors in the drawing direction.
 Only use with continuous painting or continuous line modes.